 In that memoir she writes: “Jerry Brown and I had a lot of fun for a number of years.
 He was smart and funny, not interested in drinking or drugs, and lived his life carefully, with a great deal of discipline.”
 She said she found him to be “a relief” from the musicians she hung around with.
 But she also added: “Neither of us ever suffered under the delusion that we would like to share each other’s lives.
 I would have found his life too restrictive, and he would have found mine entirely chaotic…Eventually we went our separate ways and embraced things that resonated with us as different individuals…We have always remained on excellent terms.”

 For additional stories at this website on music please see the Annals of Music category page, and for politics, the Politics & Culture page.
-For story choices in the 1970s or 1980s, scroll to those respective decade options in the “Period Archive” in the upper right-hand corner of this page.
-Thanks for visiting – and please consider supporting this website.
+See also, “Noteworthy Ladies,” a topics page with 40 stories at this website on the history and careers of famous women in various fields.
+Thanks for visiting – and if you like what you find here, please make a donation to help support this website.
 Thank you. – Jack Doyle

 Date Posted: 22 August 2014